-Please do not hesitate to contact our office if you have any questions on these topics.
+Please do not hesitate to contact us for more information or for help on any of these topics.

 We sincerely hope you appreciate receiving the information in this newsletter.
 But in case you do not want to receive it, please contact Diane Trichtinger at 412.745-1040, or [email protected] to be removed from this list.
 Likewise, please contact Diane with any colleagues or other persons who you would like to add to this list.

 Note: This provides general information regarding matters of interest to tax-exempt organizations.
 Such information is neither legal advice nor legal opinion concerning particular situations.
 If legal advice or opinion is required, legal counsel should be consulted.